American Heart Month: Heart Disease is Number One Killer

 Diabetes.
 With this disease, the body’s blood sugar level is too high because the body doesn’t make enough insulin or doesn’t use its insulin properly.

 Overweight or obesity.
-The terms “overweight” and “obesity” refer to body weight that’s greater than what is considered healthy for a certain height.
+The terms “overweight” and “obesity” refer to body weight that is greater than what is considered healthy for a certain height.

 Lack of physical activity.
-Being physically inactive can worsen other risk factors for CHD, such as unhealthy blood cholesterol levels, high blood pressure, diabetes, and overweight or obesity.
+Being physically inactive can worsen other risk factors for CHD, such as unhealthy blood cholesterol levels, high blood pressure, diabetes and being overweight.

 Older age.
 Genetic or lifestyle factors cause plaque to build up in your arteries as you age.
 In men, the risk for coronary heart disease increases starting at age 45.
 In women, the risk for coronary heart disease increases starting at age 55.
 A family history of early coronary heart disease is a risk factor for developing coronary heart disease, specifically if a father or brother is diagnosed before age 55, or a mother or sister is diagnosed before age 65.

-Regarding these risk factors, Lopez emphasized: “Pay attention to these health factors and talk to your healthcare provider about making necessary changes to your lifestyle so you can improve your heart health.”
+Regarding these risk factors, Rosenthal emphasized: “Pay attention to these health factors and talk to your healthcare provider about making necessary changes to your lifestyle so you can improve your heart health.”

 Your healthcare provider can determine your risk of heart attack, and can provide information about various tools you can use to protect your heart, including smoking cessation programs, an exercise regimen, nutrition counseling, blood pressure screenings and cholesterol testing.

 For a healthcare professional close to you, go online to Appalachian Regional Healthcare (ARH) at www.arh.org or call your local ARH hospital.